jonmatifa/zfsmanager/README.md

 **Thank you**

-Thank you for stopping by and I hope you enjoy this plugin (did I mention its early alpha?)
+Thank you for stopping by and I hope you enjoy this plugin!